girum-tadesse/girum-tadesse/README.md

 - 👋 Hi, I’m @girum-teshome
-- 👀 I’m a Data Analyst Skilled in SQL, Excel, Tableau, and Pyhton...
+- 👀 I’m a Data Analyst Skilled in SQL, Excel, Tableau, and Pyhton